-As stated above in the Facility Expansion/Upgrades expenditure discussion, the GVW WRF requires upgrades to be able to treat the projected sewage flows for the build-out of GVW boundaries.
+As stated above in the Facility Expansion/Upgrades expenditure discussion, the GVW WRF requires upgrades to be able to treat the projected sewage flows from the build-out of GVW boundaries.
 The WRF Capacity Improvement Fund is utilized for these upgrades and is a Board designated fund that requires all expenditures from it to be approved by the Board.

-GVW completed a project in 2015 to expand the WRF design rated capacity to 3.5 MGD, the projected sewage flows from the buildout of GVW boundaries.
+GVW completed an expansion project in 2015 to expand the WRF design rated capacity to 3.5 MGD, the projected sewage flows from the build-out of GVW boundaries.
 The need for this project was dictated by ADEQ due to GVW's committed flows exceeding 80% of the existing plant's rated capacity of 2.2 MGD.
 The 2015 expansion project was paid for with cash, without the need to borrow money.
 However, the WRF Capacity Improvement Fund did not contain the \$15M required to complete the project.
 Interfund transfers from the FERR to fund the project were authorized by the Board.

-Therefore, this fund must be reimbursed through its funding source, as described below.
-Recent master plan engineering efforts have identified the actual WRF capacity, as constructed, is 2.8 MGD.
-Additional future projects to increase the WRF capacity to meet projected build-out flows are needed and are in the master planning phase.
-GVW is currently committed to 1.863 MGD or 67% of the WRF design constructed capacity.
-The WRF is a Board designated fund that requires all expenditures from it to be approved by the Board through the budgeting process.
-The WRF Capacity Improvement Fund is projected to have a balance of \$2,801,173 at the end of the 2023/2024 fiscal year.
+The recently completed WRF Master Plan identified the actual WRF constructed capacity as 2.8 MGD.
+Therefore, future projects to increase the WRF capacity to meet projected build-out flows are required, as identified in the WRF Master Plan.
+GVW is currently committed to 1.874 MGD or 67% of the WRF design constructed capacity.
+The WRF Capacity Improvement Fund is projected to have a balance of \$3,448,765 at the end of the 2024/2025 fiscal year.